List of Ariana Grande live performances

-On August 8, 2018, Grande announced The Sweetener Sessions, a promotional tour for her fourth studio album, Sweetener (2018).
-The concert series had three stops in North America and a fourth one in London.
-Later that month, Grande announced on Good Morning America that the Sweetener tour was scheduled to begin in February 2019.
-However, Grande postponed the tour due to severe "illness".
-In October 2018, Grande announced her fourth concert tour, the Sweetener World Tour, in support of both Sweetener and her upcoming fifth studio album, Thank U, Next (2019).
-It commenced in March 2019.
-The Sweetener World Tour was attended by 1.3 million people and grossed $146.6 million from 97 shows, surpassing the Dangerous Woman Tour as her highest-grossing tour to date.
+On August 8, 2018, Grande announced the Sweetener Sessions, a promotional tour for her fourth studio album, Sweetener (2018).
+The concert series had three stops in North America and a fourth in London.
+Later that month, she announced on Good Morning America that the Sweetener tour was scheduled to begin in February 2019; however, she postponed the tour due to severe "illness".
+In October 2018, Grande announced her fourth concert tour, the Sweetener World Tour, in support of both Sweetener and her fifth studio album, Thank U, Next (2019), which commenced in March 2019.
+The Sweetener World Tour was attended by 1.3 million people and grossed $146.6 million from 97 shows, surpassing the Dangerous Woman Tour as her highest-grossing tour as of 2025.
 In January 2019, it was announced that Grande was a headline act for the Coachella Valley Music and Arts Festival, becoming the youngest artist and the fourth female artist to headline the event.
-Also, in February and March 2019, it was announced that Grande was a headline act for Manchester Pride and Lollapalooza.
+Also, in February and March 2019, it was announced that she woud headline Manchester Pride and Lollapalooza.
+Her fifth tour, the Eternal Sunshine Tour, ran from June to September 2026 and primarily supported her seventh studio album, Eternal Sunshine (2024).
+The tour grossed $107.9 million and sold 638,000 tickets from 41 dates.
+It became her biggest tour by average per night.

 Since her 2013 debut, Grande has featured in live performances with other artists across a range of genres.
-In 2014, Grande performed "Bang Bang" alongside Nicki Minaj and Jessie J at the MTV Video Music Awards and American Music Awards.
+In 2014, she performed "Bang Bang" alongside Nicki Minaj and Jessie J at the MTV Video Music Awards and the American Music Awards.
 Grande and Babyface performed a tribute to Stevie Wonder, covering his song "Signed, Sealed, Delivered I'm Yours".
 They performed the song at the "Stevie Wonder: Songs in the Key of Life" concert in 2015, a television special saluting Wonder.
-Grande would later feature alongside Wonder on The Voice series finale performing his single "Faith".
+She later featured alongside Wonder on The Voice series finale performing his single "Faith".
 In 2020, Grande performed "Rain on Me" with Lady Gaga at the 2020 MTV Video Music Awards.
 She performed a remix of "Save Your Tears" with the Weeknd at the 2021 iHeartRadio Music Awards.
 On March 2, 2025, Grande and her Wicked co-star Cynthia Erivo opened the 97th Academy Awards ceremony with a medley of "Over the Rainbow", "Home", and "Defying Gravity".